wdd614/3DSRCNN-pytorch/README.md

 So this is so big training data library.
 We generated 32.5G of data, it is inconvenient to upload to Github.
 If your would like to trainig network, please concat me with 1556905690@qq.com or issue in this Repository.
 ## How to train a 3D super resolution Network?
-It is easy to train our network, please
+It is easy to train our network,running with specified parameters, and the following is a helper of parameters:
 ```
 python main.py